seurat-atreides/BME280_Reader/README.md

 <img src=resources/WFG-1.jpg width=250>

-It containes an OW8266 based MCU module which I have used to build a battery operated BME20 reader IoT device that will push temperature, rel. humidity and atmospheric preasure vaules to a Blynk-Cloud:
+It containes an OW8266 based MCU module which I have used to build a battery operated BME280 reader IoT device that will push temperature, rel. humidity, atmospheric preasure and battery voltage vaules to a Blynk-Cloud:

 <img src=resources/Ctrl-Module_Tags.jpg width=250>